Golden-Research/ADTI-Net/README.md

 This repository is an official implementation of ADTI-Net.

-**ADTI-Net is a standalone journal work published in IEEE Transactions on Image Processing (TIP).
-It is NOT the extended version of any conference paper.**

 # ADTI-Net: Alternating Decoupled Transformer Imitation Network for Video Object Detection

 <div align="center"> <img src="figs/teaser.png" alt="ADTI-Net Framework" width="100%"> </div>